-- Many of the so-called “magic” weight-loss plans include herbal laxatives that sure, will make your bowel movements more regular, but they are not reducing calorie intake.
+- Many of the so-called “magic” weight-loss plans include herbal laxative nutritional supplements that sure, will make your bowel movements more regular, but they are not reducing calorie intake.
 The reason?
 Absorption of nutrients occurs mainly in the upper small intestine and laxatives act on the lower large intestine, so these types of weight loss pills will not diminish nutrient absorption or reduce calorie intake.
 Not to mention, they often result in diarrhea, cramping, and nausea.

 - Good nutrition is an important component of weight loss – dropping weight without consuming essential nutrients from all food groups, is not sustainable or healthy

 - Nutritional supplements won’t help you lose weight in themselves, but they may help support energy and can help ensure you’re getting all your vitamins to support a healthy, balanced diet